epa058/Lichtenberg-Figures/README.md

 ## Feedback

-If you have any feedback, I'd like to hear it!.
+If you have any feedback, I'd like to hear it!
 Here's my email: epa058@gmail.com